Jon-Becker/research/papers/accuracy-of-prediction-markets/accuracy-of-prediction-markets.md

 ## Data and Methodology

-The Polymarket dataset comprises all trades on the platform from October 2020 through January 2026, resolved against final market outcomes.
-The Kalshi dataset contains 72.1 million trades across 7.68 million markets, resolved against CFTC-regulated settlement outcomes.
-Both datasets are [publicly available](https://github.com/jon-becker/prediction-market-analysis).
+### Dataset

+The Kalshi dataset (covers July 2021 through November 2025) comprises 72.1 million trades across 7.68 million resolved markets, representing every market that has settled with clear YES or NO outcomes.
+The dataset includes order details (timestamp, price, volume, taker side), market metadata (category, description, settlement source), and final outcomes.

+A **trade** is a single matched transaction between two participants.
+A **trade position** is one contract within that trade.
+For example, if a single trade matches 50 contracts at 60 cents, that trade generates 50 trade positions.
+In our analysis, the 72.1 million trades comprise approximately 135 million trade positions; each position contributes one observation to calibration and Brier Score calculations.

 We use two metrics. **Mean Absolute Deviation (MAD)** measures bin-level calibration: for $K$ price bins, $\text{MAD} = \frac{1}{K} \sum_{k=1}^{K} |\hat{w}_k - p_k|$, where $\hat{w}_k$ is the empirical win rate at price $p_k$.
 Each price level contributes equally regardless of volume.
 A MAD of 0.02 means prices are off by 2 percentage points on average.